-The Marsden Imbolc Fire Festival is back for 2016!
+The Marsden Imbolc Fire Festival is back for 2018!
 One of my visual highlights of the year!
-The precession starts from the goods yard (next to the railway station) at 7pm on Saturday the 6th of February!
+The procession starts from the goods yard (next to the railway station) at 7pm on Saturday the 3rd of February!
 Personally, I can’t wait!
-Expect something a bit different after a year off in 2015 – slightly smaller scale perhaps since the council have made it too difficult to obtain funds for this community event, but I’ve no doubt the organisers will have made up for funds..
-Quality not quantity perhaps!
-Any donations towards running the event would be thankfully received!
-This will be the sixth Imbolc festival I have been to and done photography of since my first one back in 2009 and I urge anybody that has never been before to make a special trip down to this quirky, spectacular, unique event – I certainly enjoy photographing it – quite a departure from my usual wedding and landscape work!
+Expect something a bit different after a year off in 2017.
+This will be the seventh Imbolc festival I have been to and done photography of since my first one back in 2009 and I urge anybody that has never been before to make a special trip down to this quirky, spectacular, unique event – I certainly enjoy photographing it – quite a departure from my usual wedding and landscape work!
 Please contact me for any photography licencing requests.
-I’m available to photograph the 2016 Imbolc Festival if any media organisation requires coverage.
+I’m available to photograph the 2018 Imbolc Festival if any media organisation requires coverage.

 Some photos from the 2014 Marsden Imbolc Festival: